 Bob Fryling, who was directing InterVarsity’s campus ministry at the time, said, “Tom was a New York marketing executive without guile.
 He was a faithful and generous man who loved the Lord and InterVarsity and was an outstanding crisis president."

 After his passing on Easter weekend, a short graveside service was held on Tuesday, April 3 at Mt.
 Paran Baptist Church, Vesuvius, Virginia.
-A memorial service and celebration of Tom’s life will be held April 28, 2018, at Trinity Presbyterian Church in Charlottesville.
-The service begins at 1pm and there will be a reception following.
+A memorial service and celebration of Tom’s life was held April 28, 2018, at Trinity Presbyterian Church in Charlottesville.